The Page Connection

 My father (Walter aka Wardlaw, Bill or William), had been involved ca 1946-1949 in the manufacture and retail of a carefully-conceived boys' metal construction kit called Masterbuilder, a direct challenger to Meccano.
 Perhaps, in some way, this led to a contact with Hilary Page, as a British fellow toy-maker, though Page had been in the business since well before WW2.

 Certainly I myself can remember playing in the late 1940's with a number of Kiddicraft products (mostly made of wood) as a small child, and loved them, My brother Simon played in the early 1950's with them too, some by now being made of very attractive brightly coloured plastic.

 It's inconceivable that William would not have got in touch with Page, or not made a beeline for him at some Toy Fair or another.
 Indeed, given the scarcity of funds in our household, those toys were probably product samples that Page had given him!
-After the demise of the Masterbuilder venture, however, William had taken jobs in engineering and management consultancy, and so the rapport may well have cooled.
+After the demise of the Masterbuilder venture, however, William had taken jobs in engineering and management consultancy, and so the rapport may well have slackened temporarily.

 But with our move to London, a stone (or two's) throw from Barkston Gardens, they evidently picked up where they left off.
 I have a very clear memory of Page standing next to William's Lagonda, seen at a distance of about 50 yards, in an area of Surrey heathland, myself at the age of about 11 (ca 1956).
 Significantly, in retrospect, neither of their wives were there, and I rather think I'd been sent off to play on my own while they discussed their business and marital problems.